 The Easiest Ever Tortilla de Patata (Spanish Omelette)

 For expats and Spain-lovers alike, this Spanish omelette recipe will not disappoint.
 It was created by my husband, a Spaniard living in the south of the United States, after realizing how cumbersome it is to make a tortilla de patata, and tiring of hearing my excuses as to why I did not want to make one for dinner.
-This was such a huge success in our family that I decided to share with you in hopes that you can satisfy your cravings with half the work.
+The recipe he created was such a huge success in our family that I decided to share with you in hopes that you can satisfy your cravings with half the work.

-- 1 medium bag hash brown style potatoes
+- 1 medium bag hash brown-style potatoes

 - 1 medium yellow onion, chopped